 At non-controlled aerodromes where MULTICOM 126.7MHz is not the CTAF, or non‑controlled aerodromes that have an associated navaid, an entry ‘CTAF’ followed by the designated frequency, is annotated in a box associated with the location.
-Radio carriage is required at all non-controlled aerodromes which are identified in the ERSA as being certified, registered or military.
+Radio carriage is required at all non-controlled aerodromes which are identified in the ERSA as being certified or military.
 ERSA should always be consulted as part of the pre-flight planning process before operating at non-controlled aerodromes.

 Broadcast areas AIP GEN 3.2

 Broadcast areas are defined airspace volumes in Class G airspace for which a discrete frequency (CTAF) has been allocated.
 All operations, including those at aerodromes (charted and uncharted) and landing sites within this area shall use this CTAF as the broadcast frequency.
 Broadcast Areas are depicted on charts by a dotted dark green line and a label stating ‘for operations in this area SFC -<altitude> use CTAF <frequency>’.
 The vertical boundaries of a Broadcast Area are: